 First Nations Land Management

-First Nations Land Management enables First Nations to opt-out of 40 sections of the Indian Act relating to land management.
-First Nations can then develop their own laws about land use, the environment and natural resources and take advantage of cultural and economic development opportunities with their new land management authorities.
+First Nations Land Management enables First Nations to transition away from the application of the 44 sections of the Indian Act relating to land and environmental management.
+First Nations can then develop their own laws about land use, the environment and natural resources, and take advantage of cultural and economic development opportunities with their new land management authorities.
+For more information, visit First Nations Land Management: Policy and legislation.

 On this page

-Under First Nations Land Management, land administration is transferred to First Nations once their land codes come into effect.
-This includes the authority to enact laws with respect to land, the environment and resources.
-Once a First Nation has joined First Nations Land Management, it is able to receive three types of funding:
+Once a First Nation has joined First Nations Land Management, it is able to receive 3 types of funding:

-- developmental funding for developing a land code, negotiating an individual agreement and holding a ratification vote
+- developmental funding for developing a land code, entering into an individual agreement with Canada, and holding a ratification vote

 - funding to facilitate the transition from the developmental phase to the operational phase